ayushibh004/SimpleTodo/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* List anything else that you can get done to improve the app functionality!

+I believe adding a backround color to each item depending on the priority would improve user experience.
+For example, red could be used to indicate higest priority while orange indicates medium priority and yello indicates relatively low priority.

 ## Video Walkthrough